Agoudas Hakehilos Synagogue: Description

 The synagogue is Guimard's last major project before World War I and the only religious building he designed.
 Built on a narrow stripe of land between older houses, the synagogue is developed in height, with the elongated windows and continuous columns of its façade emphasizing its verticality.
 The interior is vertically arranged as well, with two levels of galleries on each side of the nave, to deal with the lack of width.
+The synagogue also features Art Nouveau elements such as asymmetrical forms and floral motifs in its façade and interior fittings.

 Guimard made use of reinforced concrete for the structure and for the exterior he chose white stone.
 Light enters through a number of windows in the façade, but much of the natural lighting is provided by the large glass window of the back wall.
 Skylights originally were also present, but were covered when the roof was renovated; they are still visible from the interior.

 The furnishings (luminaires, chandeliers, brackets, and benches) as well as the stylized vegetal decorations made of staff and the cast iron railings are all creations of Guimard and they display the same motifs that characterize the exteriors.
 The triangle is a recurring symbol in the ornamentation and triangles were also present over the entrances, but were substituted by a single Star of David during a restoration of the façade.